streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 ### Widgets return simple Python data types

 The value of a widget as seen through `st.session_state` and returned by the widget function are of simple Python types.
 For example, `st.button` returns a boolean value and will have the same boolean value saved in `st.session_state` if using a key.
+The first time a widget function is called (before a user interacts with it), it will return its default value. (e.g. `st.selectbox` returns the first option by default.)
+Default values are configurable for all widgets with a few special exceptions like `st.button` and `st.file_uploader`.

 ### Keys help distinguish widgets and access their values